meschedl/PPP-Lab-Resources/Lab_Safety_and_Training/Chemical-and-Waste-Lab-Training-Info.md

 **Solid Hazardous/Non-Hazardous Gel Waste Management**
 - For pipette tips, gloves, tubes, paper towels, and other materials that come in contact with our really hazardous materials (see below), these cannot go in the trash and should be disposed of as solid hazardous wastes
 - Make a ziploc bag with a hazardous waste label that says "solid wastes with X chemical residue" on it
+- **You must use a ziploc bag that has NO CRACKS OR BREAKS, it must seal completely.
+Do NOT overfill the bag so you cannot close it.**
 - Eject tips into that bag and put other solid wastes into it
 - Store the waste bag in the solid waste SAA (black bucket by the fume hood)
 ![](https://raw.githubusercontent.com/meschedl/PPP-Lab-Resources/master/images/IMG_5191.jpg)